 • 100% of plastic badge holders have been stopped.

-this, water fountains will be set up across the Festival's and Marché's various spaces.
+• Plastic water bottles (over 22,000 units in 2019) were completely eliminated.
+Water fountains were set up across the Festival and Marché's various spaces.

 The Marché du Film has decided to stop printing our famous Guide as part of our global effort to reduce our ecological footprint.

 Thanks to this decision, 12 less tons of paper will be printed as the Guide gets a digital makeover.

 0 PLASTIC BADGE HOLDERS